horaciovelvetine/ForceDrawnGraphs/docs/DEVLOG.md

 References: []
 ```

-In this case, the mainSnak has the target which is an EntValueID, because it uses the Qualifier to store the value of the edge (which is a URL) - this should be potentially handled by retrieving the value of the Qualifier (my concern is this will be a lot of weird external URLs to which I have no affiliation or knowledge/control) or by simply omitting it and using the label exclusively.
+- DEFINES: (P1343) described by source (Q67311526) obalkyknih.cz
+- NOTES: Qualifier contains the (P2699) URL of the source - this could be easily ignored, but should be left open for additional statements with this pattern to determine a trend for properties with qualifiers.
+In this case the original QID is the target, which will link to the parent site, and render the URL redundant information.
+The property value of the qualifier will likely be the last line of defense determining wether the qualifier matters.
+- BREAKDOWN:
+    - Check for refs
+    - Check for qualifiers
+    - Check for URL in qualifiers
+    - Check for QID in qualifiers
+    - Debug stopper at this pattern end to assess, and determing a method for going forward.
+- FINAL NOTE: Assuming the URL is ignroed this statement could be handled the same as the below statement.
+    - Check no refs or qualifiers: source of propTypeQID/Label/Value are from P6886, Q1860 is the tgtEntID stored on the edge

-The qualifier has an additional property QID which would have to be accomodated for as well.
+*The qualifier has an additional property QID which would have to be accomodated for as well.*

 ```log
 2024-05-13 21:41:40